Arctic Dreams

 Arctic Dreams: Imagination and Desire in a Northern Landscape is a 1986 nonfiction book by Barry Lopez.
 It won the National Book Award for Nonfiction, the Christopher Medal, a Pacific Northwest Booksellers Association Award, and an Oregon Book Award for literary nonfiction.
 It was a National Book Critics Circle Award finalist.
+The book is about the Arctic landscape, its wildlife, and the relationship between human beings and the natural world.